dastrukar/hideous-helmet/readme.md

 * `hdh` hud helmet (spare)
 * `hhw` hud helmet

+### Spawn info:
 Spawns at any armour and marine corpse. *(at least it should)* Jackboots with helmets should also drop them on death.
 *(You can tweak the spawn rate)*

 ## Why?
-Well, I always wondered what if you could wear helmets in Hideous Destructor, then I thought about the HUD and the helmet.
+Well, I always wondered what if you could wear a helmet item in Hideous Destructor, then I thought about combining the HUD and helmet together.

 Then, a question came up.